Electromagnetic interactions in elastic neutrino-nucleon scattering: Neutrino and nucleon form factors

 where $m_W$ and $m_\ell$ are the $W$-boson and charged lepton $(\ell=e,\mu,\tau)$ masses, respectively.
 From Eq. (\ref{SM CR formula}), one can obtain the following numerical estimates:

 These values are only one order of magnitude less than the current experimental limits: $|\langle r^2_{\ell\ell}\rangle|\lesssim 10^{-32}\,\textrm{cm}^2$~\cite{PDG24}.
-Also, as mentioned in Ref.~\cite{Bernabeu02}, the SM predicts nonzero values for the neutrino diagonal in the flavour basis anapole moments.
-According to the vertex decomposition (\ref{EMvFF}) it is simply
+It is pointed out in Ref.~\cite{Bernabeu02} that the SM also predicts nonzero values for the neutrino diagonal in the flavor basis anapole moments.
+According to the vertex decomposition~(\ref{EMvFF}) it is simply

+As discussed in Ref.~\cite{Window}, in the SM with massless left-handed neutrinos the neutrino charge radius and the anapole moment are not defined separately, so that one can interpret their linear combination $\langle r^2_{\ell\ell}\rangle_{SM}/6-a^{SM}_{\ell\ell}$, which appears in Eq.~(\ref{EMvFF}) at $q^2\to0$ after transforming to the flavor basis, as either a charge radius or an anapole moment.
+In this work, we intentionally employ the separate definitions~(\ref{SM CR formula}) and~(\ref{SM vAnapole}), since we use the corresponding values in the calculations that illustrate the combined effects of the neutrino EM properties and spin polarization (see Sec.~\ref{results}).